 If you own an online shop, making money is arguably the most important thing to you.
 However, there’s more to running a global eCommerce shop than making money if you want long-term success.

 When it comes to pricing your online store’s products and services for an international market, consider the following:

 As you can see, many variables play into how you might approach an international market.

 Another helpful tip is to narrow in on specific countries you’d like to market to.
 Rather than say you’d like to expand into Europe, decide you’ll focus on those in countries X, Y, and Z. Knowing this will help you define your pricing structure, construct your advertisements, and even build relationships with foreign subscribers.

 Be sure to check out this simple guide on how to set up a signature in Outlook, so you can build brand awareness among your new, international customer base with email campaigns.
 After all, going into a foreign market is tough enough as an established brand.
 Why not use email, which delivers the highest ROI, to help kick-start your success?

 If you’re going global, there is no time more important than now to optimize your site for speed and performance.
 After all, people accessing your site from all over will use up more of your server’s resources and drag your site down.

 But you want this extra traffic, site exploration, and sales.

-From there you can see how fast the mobile and desktop versions of your site are performing.
-You’ll also get tips for Google on how to make your site even faster.
+From there, you can see how fast the mobile and desktop versions of your site are performing.
+You’ll also get tips from Google on how to make your site even faster.

 And if you really want to improve site speed, you can use a CDN.
 Using servers spanning the globe, a CDN will deliver your site’s content to your global audience using the server that’s geographically closest to them to reduce the time it takes the web pages to load.